PATIENT CARE PHASE

 In the 12-month Patient Care Phase, students achieve specific competencies in six core clinical disciplines- Family Medicine, Internal Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry and Surgery- and will also have six weeks off or time to schedule a clinical elective.
 Students participate in these clinical experiences in a variety of locations, in both urban and rural settings throughout the WWAMI region.

-- Transition to Clerkships WEBINAR and PRESENTATION SLIDES (This webinar has helpful information about what you expect when you enter your Patient Care Phase, and the various program options for your rotations, including information about Special Programs from students who have participated!!)
+- Intro to Patient Care Phase & Special Programs 2023 WEBINAR and PRESENTATION SLIDES (This webinar has helpful information about what you expect when you enter your Patient Care Phase, and the various program options for your rotations, including information about Special Programs from students who have participated!!).

 - Family Medicine – 6 weeks, 12 credits